 In Portugal, the prevalence of psoriasis is estimated to be 2.5%, which corresponds to 250.000 patients.
 Nevertheless, the percentage of Portuguese patients with psoriatic arthritis (PsA) among those with psoriasis is still unknown.
-It is well known that patients with psoriasis may have musculoskeletal complaints related to PsA, a chronic and potentially disabling inflammatory disease that may affect up to a third of those patients.
+It is well known that patients with psoriasis may have musculoskeletal complaints related to PsA, a chronic and potentially disabling inflammatory disease that may affect up to a third of those patients1.

-Psoriasis is a disease that mainly affects the skin (e.g), PsA is associated with joint swelling, stiffness and pain or lower back pain and overall fatigue and may ultimately lead to joint destruction.
-Usually, patients notice skin changes before they notice joint discomfort, which prompts them to seek help in the dermatology clinics.
-Evidence suggests that up to 15.5% of patients with psoriasis have undiagnosed PsA.
+Psoriasis is a disease that mainly affects the skin $(e.g^{2,3})$, PsA is associated with joint swelling, stiffness and pain or lower back pain and overall fatigue and may ultimately lead to joint destruction2.
+Usually, patients notice skin changes before they notice joint discomfort, which prompts them to seek help in the dermatology clinics^{4,5}.
+Evidence suggests that up to 15.5% of patients with psoriasis have undiagnosed PsA6.
 Dermatologists are thus recommended to ask patients with psoriasis for specific signs of inflammatory joint disease needed for early detection and treatment of PsA.
-However, it remains difficult for the non-rheumatologist to distinguish PsA from other forms of arthritis and identify those patients warranting further assessment by the rheumatologis.
-As PsA is a highly heterogeneous disease characterized by a set of different manifestations, many criteria have been developed to help establish its diagnosis.
+However, it remains difficult for the non-rheumatologist to distinguish PsA from other forms of arthritis and iden-